apollo-business-automation/fncm-manual-deployment/README.md

 oc get is
 ```

+Additionally, if you want to upgrade on the certain fix pack, please download the respective containers from the [IBM Fix Central](https://www.ibm.com/support/fixcentral), make sure you search there for Container versions of Fix Packs and for 5.5.8 version of FileNet and 3.0.11 version of IBM Content Navigator.
+Also, leverage the following [FileNet P8 Fix Pack Compatibility Matrices](https://www.ibm.com/support/pages/filenet-p8-fix-pack-compatibility-matrices) which shows not only versions of fix packs, but also image tags and versions for use in the deployment later.

 And then you need to provide the mapping to go to internal OpenShift image registry for the FNCM container images instead of the public one.

 ```bash